 If you have oversized breasts, you have probably already thought about breast reduction surgery.
 This is very effective procedure that alters the size of your breasts to give you a more proportionate bustline.
 It also alleviates discomfort associated with enlarged breasts, including back pain.
-Dr. Burt is a board certified plastic surgeon at Burt & Will Plastic Surgery and Laser Centre who understands the unique concerns of women with enlarged breasts.
+Dr. Burt is a board certified plastic surgeon at Burt & Will Plastic Surgery and Dermatology who understands the unique concerns of women with enlarged breasts.
 She has performed many breast reduction surgeries for both men and women, restoring their confidence and self-esteem.

 After breast reduction you will likely feel better about your appearance, and you will be able to wear the kind of shirts and outfits you always wanted to wear but didn’t because you wanted to hide your breasts.
 In addition, your sex life and desire for intimacy may improve significantly.